sparkwglebgorev/escpos-netprinter-xtd/README.md

     --env ESCPOS_DEBUG=True  \
     escpos-netprinter:3.1.1
 ```
+Setting this variable will generate logs from 3 different sources:
+- The CUPS printer driver
+- Jetdirect requests
+- The ESC/POS to HTML conversion itself
+- Accesses to the web interface

 If you have problems with the CUPS interface, you can add port 631 to access the CUPS administrator interface.
 The CUPS administrative username is `cupsadmin` and the password is `123456`;  you can change that in the dockerfile or at runtime inside the administrator interface.
 ```bash